-1.01.
+- 1.01.
 Authorization.
-This order is adopted pursuant to the Act for the purpose of establishing requirements to be complied with by Public Officers and Agencies regarding GO Grants and relating to the use or sale of State Bond Financed Property.
+This Order is adopted pursuant to the Act for the purpose of establishing requirements to be complied with by Public Officers and Agencies regarding GO Grants and relating to the use or sale of State Bond Financed Property. - 1.02.

-1.02.
 Purpose.
-The purpose of this order is to ensure that the proceeds of State General Obligation Bonds are used solely for the purposes delineated in the corresponding Bonding Legislation, and that the interest to be paid on such bonds is and will continue to be (whenever possible) exempt from federal income taxation.
-Essentially, State General Obligation Bonds can be issued only to finance the acquisition and betterment of publicly owned land, buildings or betterments to be used to conduct governmental programs of the state and its instrumentalities and political subdivisions.
+The purpose of this Order is to ensure that the proceeds of State General Obligation Bonds are used solely for the purposes delineated in the corresponding Bonding Legislation, and that the interest to be paid on such bonds is and will continue to be (whenever possible) exempt from federal income taxation.
+Essentially, State General Obligation Bonds can be issued only to finance the acquisition and betterment of publicly owned land, buildings or betterments to be used to conduct governmental programs of the State and its instrumentalities and political subdivisions.
 Where State General Obligation Bonds are to be issued to finance property that is to be leased, managed, operated or otherwise used by a Non-Public Party, or where State Bond Financed Property is to be sold to a Non-Public Party, questions may arise as to the legality and tax-exempt status of the State General Obligation Bonds.
-Accordingly, the requirements set forth herein are to be compiled with by a Public Officer or Agency as to any GO Grant it receives, its operation of any State Bond Financed Property, its entering into lease, management or other similar contracts relating to the use of State Bond Financed Property, and in its sale of State Bond Financed Property in order to ensure the legality and tax-exempt status of the State General Property in order to ensure the legality and tax-exempt status of the State Bond Financed Property and in its sale of State Bond Financed Property in order to ensure the legality and tax-exempt status of the State General Obligation Bonds.
+Accordingly, the requirements set forth herein are to be compiled with by a Public Officer or Agency as to any GO Grant it receives, its operation of any State Bond Financed Property, its entering into lease, management or other similar contracts relating to the use of State Bond Financed Property, and in its sale of State Bond Financed Property in order to ensure the legality and tax-exempt status of the State General Obligation Bonds. - Section 2.

-Section 2.
 Definitions.
-For purposes of this order the terms defined in this Section shall have the meanings given to them in this Section.

-2.01.
-"Act" means Minnesota Statutes, Section 16A.695, as it may be amended, modified or restated.

-2.02.
-"Bonding Legislation" means the legislation that authorizes the issuance of the State General Obligation Bonds and the making of the GO Grant, or creates a program under which a GO Grant is made.

-2.03.
-"Code" means the Internal Revenue Code of 1986, as amended, and all treasury regulations, revenue procedures and revenue rulings issued pursuant thereto.

-2.04.
-"Commissioner" means the Commissioner of Minnesota Management and Budget, or his or her designated representative.

-2.05.
-"Counterparty" means any entity with which a Public Officer or Agency contracts under a Use Contract.
+For purposes of this Order the terms defined in this Section shall have the meanings given to them in this Section. - 2.01.
+"Act" means Minnesota Statutes, Section 16A.695, as it may be amended, modified or restated. - 2.02.
+"Bonding Legislation" means the legislation that authorizes the issuance of the State General Obligation Bonds and the making of the GO Grant, or creates a program under which a GO Grant is made. - 2.03.
+"Code" means the Internal Revenue Code of 1986, as amended, and all treasury regulations, revenue procedures and revenue rulings issued pursuant thereto. - 2.04.
+"Commissioner" means the Commissioner of Minnesota Management and Budget, or his or her designated representative. - 2.05.
+"Counterparty" means any entity with which a Public Officer or Agency contracts under a Use Contract. - 2.06.

-2.06.
 "Fair Market Value" means the price that would be paid by a willing and qualified buyer to a willing and qualified seller as determined by an appraisal of the property that assumes that all liens and encumbrances on the property being sold that negatively affect the value of such property will be paid and released, or the bid price by a purchaser under a public bid procedure after reasonable public notice that assumes that all liens and encumbrances on the property being sold that negatively affect the value of such property will be paid and released.